shariq1989/cookbook/content/recipe/Channa_Masala.md

 {{< figure src="/images/cms1.jpg" class="instructionFigure">}}

-2. Add the onion, stirring frequently, until the onions brown and caramelize.
+2. Add the onion and cook until the onions brown and caramelize.
 This step may take a while, that’s okay.
 You are building flavor for the dish.

 {{< figure src="/images/cms2.jpg" class="instructionFigure">}}